AdoriZahard/hi3er/docs/index.md

 Buff | Load
 :----: | :----:
-Enemies damaged by weapon actives take 5% bonus Total DMG for 5s.
-Triggering it again refreshes the duration. | 5 Physical and Elemental DMG increases by 15% for 4s after triggering Ultimate Evasion Skill.
+Max SP increases by 30. | 5
+Deployed Valkyries Total DMG increases 15%.
+This effect is negated 5s after taking DMG.
 Triggering it again resets the duration. | 10
-When Valkyrie enters Herrscher Form, all enemies on the field takes 20% more Total DMG (cannot stack) until the current floor ends. | 15
+When a Support and Deployed Valkyrie are of matching type, all enemies on the field take 10% more Total DMG. | 15

 !!! note
-    Effective for 6.0 2nd Half.
-Also, this variation prefers the Phys/Elem DMG load buff.
+    Effective for 6.1.

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----: